-In 2015, the Technology Agency of the Czech Republic, public funding organisation for applied research, was the first public body in the country to adopt a gender equality policy.
-This policy addresses both the internal functioning of the agency (working conditions, gender balance in evaluation panels) as well as external roles (gender dimension in research, impact on society).
+The Technology Agency of the Czech Republic is a public funding organisation for applied research.
+In 2015, it became the first public body to adopt a gender equality policy.
+The policy addressed both the internal functioning of the agency (working conditions, gender balance in evaluation panels) and external roles (gender dimension in research, impact on society).

 Other stimulatory initiatives

-Two awards for women researchers exist in the country:
+There are two awards for women researchers in Czechia:

-- The L’Oreal UNESCO and the Czech Academy of Sciences award for early career women researchers.
+- The L’Oréal UNESCO and Czech Academy of Sciences award for early career women researchers;

-- The Ministry of Education Milada Paulova Award for women’s lifelong achievement in science, with a monetary award of CZK 150,000 (approx. 5,555 Euro).
+- The Ministry of Education Milada Paulova Award for lifelong achievements by women in science, with a monetary award of CZK 250,000 (approx. EUR 9,842).

 INITIATIVES FOR GENDER EQUALITY BY RESEARCH PERFORMING ORGANISATIONS

-Actions in both these gender equality plans address three levels: cultural, institutional and individual.
-On the cultural level, actions aim at giving visibility to women scientists’ achievements through interviews and posters (UCT) and integrating gender equality in strategic documents and visions (UCT, CzechGlobe).
-On the institutional level, actions focus on addressing work-life balance (flexible work arrangements), evaluation practices (e.g. academic age versus biological age), and research staff’s contracts (collective agreement provisions).
-On the individual level, actions aim at raising awareness (gender equality trainings, gender bias trainings for various target groups), encouraging gender sensitive leadership (for top management), providing career support through a mentoring programme for early career researchers, soft skills training for early career women researchers (communication, negotiation, leadership, personal development, time management), and integrating a gender dimension in research (trainings for all groups of researchers with a particular focus on early career researcher in doctoral and postdoctoral stages).
+All three GEPs contain actions at three levels: cultural, institutional and individual.
+At the cultural level, actions aim to increase the visibility of women scientists’ achievements through interviews and posters (UCT) and integrate gender equality in strategic documents and visions (UCT, CzechGlobe).
+At institutional level, actions address work-life balance (flexible work arrangements, childcare services), evaluation practices (e.g. academic age versus biological age) and research staff contracts (collective agreement provisions).
+At individual level, actions focus on raising awareness (gender equality training, gender bias training), encouraging gender-sensitive leadership (for top management), providing career support through mentoring early career researchers, soft skills training for women in early career stages (communication, negotiation, leadership, personal development, time management) and integrating a gender dimension into research (training for all groups of researchers, particularly early career (doctoral/post-doctoral) researchers, developing teaching materials).

 RELEVANT EXAMPLES OF PRACTICES